ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 points where USS specific components plug into Sync architecture:

-On the UI thread sync datatype configuration and management is done through model type specific instance of NonBlockingDataTypeController (USS specific implementation of DataTypeController).
+On the UI thread sync datatype configuration and management is done through data type specific instance of NonBlockingDataTypeController (USS specific implementation of DataTypeController).
 It has the same responsibilities as regular DataType controllers in the current implementation: